NicholasLYang/uptointerpretation/content/posts/we-get-it.md

 passionate that you're screaming from the rooftops about how JavaScript sucks, maybe spend that effort helping make it suck less.

-However, while I will admit that parts of JavaScript truly do suck (semicolon insertion, automatic globals, etc.), I don't think JavaScript gets enough credit for the stuff it does get right.
+However while I will admit that parts of JavaScript truly do suck (semicolon insertion, automatic globals, etc.), I don't think JavaScript gets enough credit for the stuff it does get right.
 For one, arrow functions are totally awesome!
 The syntax is concise and clear, and totally makes me want to strip out all the fun/func/fn/function keywords in other languages.

-Also, package management is pretty nice now! npm installs locally by default.
+Also package management is pretty nice now! npm installs locally by default.
 We have lockfiles and dependency auditing.
 It's pretty great!
-Python's whole pip install is global by default doesn't look as great anymore[^1].
+Python's whole pip install is global by default doesn't look as great anymore[^2].

-[^1]: And don't give me the whole "just remember to turn on
+[^2]: And don't give me the whole "just remember to turn on
     virtualenv" shtick.
 That's like saying "just remember the types in your code".
 Totally missing the point.

 It's also great having a lightweight object/struct type with destructuring.
 Almost feels antiquated to have to put quotes around keys in a Python dict.

+I don't want this to turn into a language bashing session, so I'll end with this: If you don't like JavaScript in its current state, consider doing something to change its current state.